erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Rsa for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Rsa for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Rsa
 9. Compare Rsa performance with alternative algorithms on large datasets